MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/manage-subscriptions-enterprise.md

 ## Edit your Enterprise IoT plan

-To edit your plan, such as to edit your commitment level or the number of committed devices, [cancel the plan](#cancel-your-enterprise-iot-plan) and onboard a new plan.
+To edit your plan, such as to edit your commitment level or the number of committed devices, [cancel the plan](#cancel-your-enterprise-iot-plan) and then [onboard a new plan](#onboard-an-enterprise-iot-plan).

 ## Cancel your Enterprise IoT plan